Properly ripened plantains

 Cinnamon Chicken & Plantains

 My sister and I had a cooking school in the Caribbean.
 This was a customer favorite -- and one of ours, too.
 We've changed from butter to Butter Olive Oil to make it healthier and also tastier.
+It's a dish that makes me happy.

 1 large onion, chopped